Expert chat: Feeling tired but can’t sleep

 Erica: Lucy, have you tried counselling or therapy?

-Kathleen: If they're based on actual occurrences from the past I'd suggest going to the GP and you may be able to get something like hypnotherapy to get rid of some of those fears.
-It's now available on the NHS.
-If it's based on reality and experience then you need to work through that, but try to remember that when you're asleep you are completely safe.
-Your brain will look around for memories and try and make sense of them in your dreams - it doesn't mean it's happening.
-You shouldn't have to face them on your own so well done for coming and talking about it here.
+Kathleen: If they’re based on actual occurrences from the past I’d suggest going to the GP and you may be able to get something like hypnotherapy to get rid of some of those fears.
+It’s now available on the NHS.
+If it’s based on reality and experience then you need to work through that, but try to remember that when you’re asleep you are completely safe.
+Your brain will look around for memories and try to make sense of them in your dreams – it doesn’t mean it’s happening.
+You shouldn’t have to face them on your own so well done for coming and talking about it here.

 Helen: We’ve got an article on The Mix about dreams and nightmares that you might want to have a look at too.